 Wolfe & Stec, Ltd. defends clients accused of a range of Illinois traffic offenses.
 Whether you are an out-of-state driver issued a speeding ticket in DuPage County or a commercial truck driver charged with violating interstate trucking regulations, contact our experienced traffic offenses attorneys for an aggressive and effective defense.

 Don’t delay — contact us for help today at 630-305-0222 or contact our team online.
-Our Illinois criminal defense lawyers represent clients in DuPage County, Naperville, Aurora, Wheaton, Downers Grove and Bolingbrook, Illinois, and the greater Chicagoland area.
 Your initial consultation will be free.